yellowwinterday/ghostai/README.md

 ## Usage

-The library needs to be configured with your account's secret key.
-OpenAI API Key is available on the [website](https://platform.openai.com/account/api-keys).
-Ghost Admin API Key can be found by following instructions here: [website](https://ghost.org/docs/admin-api/#token-authentication)
+The library needs to be configured with your OpenAI account's API key.
+OpenAI API Key is available on their webiste at [[website](https://platform.openai.com/account/api-keys)](https://platform.openai.com/account/api-keys).
+Ghost Admin API Key can be found by following instructions here: [Ghost Token Authentication](https://ghost.org/docs/admin-api/#token-authentication)

 Either set it as the `OPENAI_API_KEY` & `GHOST_ADMIN_API_KEY` environment variable before using the library: